-Your family is a powerful inspiration to write – your partner, children, siblings, parents, your ancestry, your genealogy indeed.
-Your family story could be about close family – perhaps something a relative did that was out of the ordinary or who has had an extraordinary life.
-Or about the wider family, as in a family history stretching back perhaps a few generations but also bringing the stories up to the present day.
-Or is it a family story of your own life – your grandparents, parents, siblings and offspring – and a way of passing down recent family memories to future generations?
+Your family can be a powerful inspiration to write – your partner, children, siblings, parents, your ancestry, your genealogy indeed.
+Perhaps you are writing about close family – something a relative did that was out of the ordinary or who has had an extraordinary life.
+You could also be writing about the wider family, as in a family history stretching back perhaps a few generations but also bringing the stories up to the present day.
+Or is it a story of your own life as part of a family and a way of passing down the recent family stories to future generations – a personal memoir?

 You don’t have to do all the research and writing yourself.
 Some self-publishers produce their family history book by commissioning the writing and the necessary picture research separately.
 At Into Print, we are experienced at managing the book’s production by liaising closely with everyone concerned.
 We take in the words and images to create the book artwork and then send proofs to our self-publishing client for final approval for print and distribution.

 A launch party with lots of family members invited ensures good initial uptake of the book.
 It’s best to check with guests ahead of the event to establish the quantity required.
 Into Print prints and ships and then the host self-publisher hands out the books personally over drinks and canapés.

 Researching and writing family-based stories can be great fun, so enjoy the process and get in touch with Into Print for advice if you get stuck.
 Give yourself a deadline so that the project doesn’t drift – the end game is to publish and make your work available to a wider audience, even if that’s just a wider family audience.
 Into Print sends out data about your book so that booksellers around the world will list it for sale.
 That means the distant cousins in Australia can buy a copy from amazon.au and the nephew in Los Angeles can pick one up from barnesandnoble.com.
 So sharing your family stories with relatives, wherever they may be, is easier than ever.